 One of my favourite things to do is watch the experts ice cookies by ‘flooding’ with Royal Icing online.
 I’ve always put it in the too hard basket for me to try – but you know what – it was easy and FUN!

 With life so busy these days with kids’ sports and school I wanted to hang out with the kids these school holidays and let them create this weird “work” their Mum does – to let them share in creating blog posts.
-Luckily for us, Chelsea Sugar wanted to partner with me and get the kids back in the kitchen!
 So I armed myself with a few YouTube clips, a basic royal icing recipe and got experimenting!
 What I learned was that this icing is so forgiving and lovely to work with.

 The kids were right into it- I baked the cookies ahead of time (note you need to prep the cookie dough at least 2 hours before you bake them) and then prepared the royal icing, coloured it and popped it into ziplock bags.
 If things are too hard, fancy tools are needed or hours of setup it just won’t happen around here – and in many family homes across the world! – so I’ve shared a few tips and tricks for you below, and lots of photos so you can enjoy this recipe for years to come.

-The cookie dough is the first step – this is a lovely buttery cookie, sweetened with Chelsea White Sugar, and that is so lovely to work with.
+The cookie dough is the first step – this is a lovely buttery cookie and that is so lovely to work with.
 Some cookie dough can be very fragile and tricky to use but not this one.
 The important tip is that it needs to cool for at least 2 hours before you work with it, then be left on the bench for 30 minutes before you knead it.
 The cookies bake really quickly, and then you just need to allow them to completely cool before icing.

 The royal icing was the part I was most worried about, but it was really easy to make!
 There are so many tutorials, warnings and side notes on so many recipes so I just stuck with the most basic one and crossed my fingers.
 The big thing to note here is that I have used a recipe that contains egg whites – as you may know there is a risk in using raw egg whites as it may cause illness for those on restricted diets.
 Please note this recipe is not suitable for pregnant women.
 There are alternative recipes using meringue powder so, if you are concerned, seek those out first.
 Our eggs were lovely and fresh, and given how much raw cookie dough gets eaten around here I wasn’t too concerned!